Congenital heart disease

 » Find out more about screening, the role of the UK NSC or the policy review process

 More about Congenital heart disease

-Congenital heart anomalies affect about 8 in 1000 (approx. 1%) new born babies.
-In the vast majority of cases the cause of the anomaly is not known.
+Congenital heart defects (CHDs) affect about 8 in 1000 (approx. 1%) newborn babies.
+CHDs cover a wide range of problems of the heart.
+Some defects resolve by themselves and more severe defects require urgent treatment.
+In the vast majority of cases the cause of the problem is not known.
 In families where there is an affected child there is usually only a slight increase in risk with future pregnancies of around 3%.
 In some families with a recognised genetic cause, the risk of recurrent heart problems in future pregnancy is much higher.

 Screening in the UK